 Has your play been off lately, or are you new to golf?
-This list of top tips covers the basic and more nuanced techniques and practice ideas, as well as making sure you’ve got your club choices and your approach to the green under control.
+This list of top tips covers the basic, tells you the best Phoenix golf courses, unique techniques and practice ideas, as well as making sure you’ve got your club choices and your approach to the green under control.
 Whatever issues you’re having with your play, check out these suggestions.

 Getting Out of the Sand Bunker

 A sand bunker can easily be the end of your game, but if you can get out of it in only one or two shots, you can find yourself in a prime putting position.
 Getting your technique for sand bunkers right means you can spend more time worrying about your putting, rather than about the time you’re spending swinging misses repetitiously.
 Firstly, it’s important that you take a sand wedge with you.
 Even if none of the clubs in your set of wedges say Sand Wedge or SW on the club, it should be the wedge with the most bounce and a wider sole.